Edward Henry Horne

 - Edward Henry Horne, 1868

-The owner of Luxembourg hall was charged with staging an unlicensed play in 1869 and advertised dancing lessons to private schools in 1875; the hall had been knocked down by 1880 and was followed by Reeves's colour works building.
+The owner of the Luxembourg Hall was charged with staging an unlicensed play in 1869; and advertised dancing lessons to private schools in 1875.
+The hall had been knocked down by 1880 and was replaced by Reeves's colour works building.

 Edwin Horne designed the original Reeves and Sons 1868 Artists' Colour Works factory building at 18-24 Ashwin Street.
 The characteristic red brick banding and decorative stonework feature in the designs.